khsrali/LTB-Symm/docs/source/example2symmetry.rst

 ------------------------------------------------------

-In this example I show how to investigate parities of wave vectors, for any symmetry operations at a any given point of Brillouin zone.
+This example shows how to investigate the parity of wave vectors under the action of different symmetry operations at any given point in the Brillouin zone.
-Such tool could be usefull to understand topological properties of band structure.
+This tool is usefull to understand topological properties of band structure.
+(AS: maybe add some references?
+Link to wiki, maybe to the book of Michele?)
 As an example, here, we consider two unitcells of twisted bilayer graphene at magic angle 1.08 degrees.

 .. note::

    This project is under active development. ``symmetry`` module is fully developed for rectangular lattice.
 For rhombic, mimicing the spirit, implementation is in progress.

-First let's calculate eigen vectors at high symmetry points:
+First let's calculate eigenvectors at high symmetry points, like in the previous example:

 .. code:: ipython3